Biology Honours Program

 Honours supervisors will normally be a faculty member of the Biology Department, or a faculty member who has been cross-appointed to the Biology Department.
-We currently have faculty members who are cross-appointed to Biology from the Departments of Biochemistry, Earth Science, Psychology, Medicine, and Ocean Sciences.
+We currently have faculty members who are cross-appointed to Biology from the Departments of Human Biosciences, Earth Science, Psychology, Medicine, and Ocean Sciences.

 Students sometimes choose to approach faculty members who have been their instructor or a guest lecturer.
 Other students prefer to review the current research topics that each faculty member is pursuing to locate a supervisor working within their area of interest.

 Regardless of which method you choose, you should provide any potential supervisor with a copy of your C.V., an up to date transcript and an outline of your area of interest and how it aligns with their current research.

 How much work is involved in an Honours dissertation?

 The amount of work involved in BIOL 499A or 499B is intended to be equivalent to other senior level Biology courses.
 Generally speaking, students should expect to devote between 5-10 hours/week to their dissertation.
 Your supervisor will help you select, define or redefine research topics to ensure a manageable workload.